DemocracyEarth/community./Partner-Anti-Harassment-Policy.md

 To do so:

-1. Fork the Code of Conduct and Anti-Harassment Policy at (github link here)
+1. Fork the Code of Conduct and Anti-Harassment Policy <a href="https://docs.google.com/document/d/1bZIkQL2zqLdxFxm4EvCXWthq8-ua5dxk6LrRQhKoAjE/edit#">see this guide</a>. here.

 2. Update the Code of Conduct and Anti-Harassment Policy with relevant contact information for your group.